POVME/POVME3/README.md

 `Peel`, heavily based on [Binana](jacob durant), enables us to color the binding site shape with relevant chemical features, such as hydrogen bond donors/acceptors, potential pi-stacking interactions, and hydrophobic pockets.
 This is a standalone library that will eventually be broken out into its own package. `Peel` contains the `Algebra` class, which enables comparisons of and mathematical operations on binding pocket shapes.

 `Clustering` is a package that ensembles of binding site shapes and perform clustering and principal component analysis on them.
-Clustering can be used to find metastable binding site shapes; principal component analysis can be used to find correlated motions in binding pockets.
+Clustering can be used to find metastable binding site shapes; principal component analysis can be used to find correlated subpockets in binding sites.

-[`Pocket ID`](jacob durant) is a library that runs successive, course iterations of POVME analysis on a whole protein to find binding pockets.
+[`Pocket ID`](jacob durant) is a library that runs successive, coarse iterations of POVME analysis on a whole protein to find binding pockets.

 [`PyMolecule`](jacob durant) (soon to be replaced with something more reasonable, probably MDTraj or Prody) is a class to read `.pdb` files, which is the standard format for protein structures.